Skip to Content

 Instructions

 • Fill a glass with ice.
-Add all ingredients to the glass and stir to chill.
+Add the first four ingredients to the glass and stir to chill.

 Keyword Angostura bitters, falernum, lime cordial, rum,